Twitter shares plunge as company faces Washington, Wall Street blowback for decision to ban Trump

 “Maybe the hq should be burned down when everyone goes,” wrote one user on a widely trafficked thread on the forum discussing the protest.

 Other tech giants have joined Twitter and Facebook in taking action against the president and his allies in recent days amid mounting political tensions in the United States — and growing fears about deadly violence still to come.
-Another pro-Trump social-media network, Parler, went dark early Monday after Amazon’s web-hosting business stopped hosting the site.
+Another pro-Trump social media network, Parler, went dark early Monday after Amazon’s web-hosting business stopped hosting the site.
 Apple and Google have blocked Parler from offering its app in their app stores, further constraining the right-leaning service’s reach.
 All three tech giants say Parler has not properly policed its platform for violent threats, an accusation Parler denies.

 The flurry of activity threatens to darken Parler indefinitely.
-Asked whether the company might pursue legal action in response, John Matze, the chief executive of Parler, told Fox News Channel on Monday that the social-media site is exploring “different avenues we can take.”
+Asked whether the company might pursue legal action in response, John Matze, the chief executive of Parler, told Fox News Channel on Monday that the social media site is exploring “different avenues we can take.”